HUD Proposes Changes to FHA ‘Safe Harbors’ and Extends Public Comment Period

 Additions to Existing Safe Harbors

-The rule would recognize additional sets of standards and model building code editions, or safe harbors.
+The proposed rule would recognize additional sets of standards and model building code editions, or safe harbors.
 Proposed additions to the current list of 10 safe harbors include:

 - 2009 edition of the American National Standards Institute (ANSI) standards.

 - 2009, 2012, 2015, and 2018 editions of the International Building Code (IBC).

 - Incorporate by reference 2009 edition of International Code Council (ICC) Accessible and Usable Building and Facilities standard (ICC A117.1-2009).